mosquito/aiofile/README.rst

 The `AIOFile` class is a low-level interface for asynchronous file operations, and the read and write methods accept an `offset=0` in bytes at which the operation will be performed.

-This allows you to do many independent IO operations on an once opened file without moving the virtual carriage.
+This allows you to do many independent IO operations on an once open file without moving the virtual carriage.

-For example, you may made 10 concurrent HTTP requests by specifying the `Range` header, and asynchronously write one opened file, while the offsets must either be calculated manually, or use 10 instances of `Writer` with specified initial offsets.
+For example, you may make 10 concurrent HTTP requests by specifying the `Range` header, and asynchronously write one opened file, while the offsets must either be calculated manually, or use 10 instances of `Writer` with specified initial offsets.

 In order to provide sequential reading and writing, there is `Writer`, `Reader` and `LineReader`.
-Keep in mind `async_open` is not the same as AIOFile, it provides a similar interface for file operations, it simulates methods like read or write as it is implemented in a built-in open.
+Keep in mind `async_open` is not the same as AIOFile, it provides a similar interface for file operations, it simulates methods like read or write as it is implemented in the built-in open.

 .. code-block:: python
     :name: test_low_level_api